 Frequently Asked Questions (FAQ)

-Our services can be used to generate a customized Will, Power of Attorney and
+Our services can be used to generate a custom-made Will, Power of Attorney and

 Living Will in Canada (except Quebec).

 In order to make these into legal documents,

 you should first print them, and read them thoroughly.
 Make sure that they accurately